Heat Lightning (1934) Directed by Mervyn LeRoy. Aline MacMahon, Ann Dvorak, Preston Foster (64 minutes).

 Her breakthrough part was in the Kaufman and Hart play about the dawn of the talkies, Once in a Lifetime.
 Although she was passed over for the film version, Moss Hart himself cast her in the Los Angeles company.
 On opening night, just about every director and producer in Hollywood was there.
 The next day, Mervyn LeRoy offered her a part in the film he was directing, Five Star Final.
 She signed a contract with WB for four films a year, two in the summer and two in the winter.
 She liked acting on screen, “It is much more intimate, the tiniest emotions can be caught by the camera, emotions that slip by stage audiences unless they are greatly exaggerated.
 As far as missing an audience is concerned, screen actors do have an audience: the entire cast and crew.
 They are intelligent and helpful and every bit as responsive as those who sit out front in the theater, often more so” (FIR 622).

 Although she made some excellent films, she felt her roles limited at WB.
 Perhaps, the studio intended Heat Lightning to be the first of a series of starring films for MacMahon, but decided her strength was as a supporting player.
 Frustrated, she asked out of her contract, and for once, (after a “friendly fight”) the studio agreed, releasing her in 1935.
 She said at the time, “I want to play worthwhile properties—I want to do the sort of things as a woman that George Arliss has done as a man.
 For instance, Florence Nightingale, or Candida, or a story of a woman political leader—parts that are distinctive and definite and clear cut.”
 In the 1960s, looking back over her early career, she said, “All those Warners pictures were great fun, but the parts were repetitive and it was just too dull to keep doing them all my life” (FIR 624).
 It’s hard to believe, if she remembered Heat Lightning, she meant this film.
+I was astonished to discover that her husband, Clarence S. Stein, was a visionary city planner, who designed the community in which my daughter is now living, Sunnyside, Queens, NY.

 Could not resist posting this ad, from the back cover of the February, 1933 Modern Screen magazine which contained the glamor photo of Lyle Talbot, below.
 Lucky Strikes were made in Durham, NC..